Madame Ngo - Une Brasserie Hanoi

 For context beyond Berlin: the question of where Southeast Asian cooking gets taken seriously in European fine-dining circles is one that keeps shifting.
 Germany's own Michelin circuit includes serious tables at Aqua in Wolfsburg, JAN in Munich, and Schwarzwaldstube in Baiersbronn, but none of those operate in the Southeast Asian register.
 Madame Ngo is doing something those kitchens are not, doing it with enough consistency that Michelin has noticed twice.

-Bottom line: if you are looking for a celebration dinner in Berlin that delivers Michelin-recognised Vietnamese cooking at a price point that leaves room in the budget for a good bottle, Madame Ngo is the booking to make.
+Booking difficulty is low relative to Berlin's starred restaurants.
 Aim for one to two weeks ahead for weekend dinners; midweek tables are typically available on shorter notice.
 For fixed dates (anniversaries, birthdays), two to three weeks gives you a comfortable margin.
 Hours are not published in the current record, confirm service times when you book.

 Practical Details